 Through the add-in interface, users may also report their suspicion so that IT administrators may be notified according to indvidual preferences for such notifications, or request a manual risk assessment of the email if the automated analysis does not satisfy the user's needs.

-The analysis is performed as a combination of heuristics and signatures available through the service, machine learning (see below), plus several other data sources (including external ones) which are checked for matches against known threats.
+The analysis is performed as a combination of heuristics and signatures available through the service, machine learning (see description below), plus several other data sources (including external ones) which are checked for matches against known threats.
 No data will however be automatically shared or transferred to third parties during automated analysis unless otherwise requested by the customer, except to an authorized partner in the case where the service agreement is owned by the partner who is already acting as a processor for the customer, and the provider is accordingly defined as a sub-processor in relation to the customer.

 3 Machine learning threat detection